What Is Form 1042? Who It’s for & How to Fill It Out

 If you have plans on conducting business with foreign entities, individual or otherwise, in the future, you should not check this box.

-Under Section 1, you should list the tax liability during the period when the income was paid.
+Under Section 1, lines 1 to 60, you should list the tax liability during the period when the income was paid.

 A couple of notes regarding filling out this section correctly:

 - You should enter the actual tax liability owed based on the income paid during that period, regardless of whether the tax was properly withheld.

 - You need to enter the tax liability regardless of the status code or whether the taxes have been deposited.

 - You should enter the liability amounts as positive numbers.
 If you had a repayment to report that results in a negative tax liability, you should report in the next earliest period.
 This would happen if your company over withheld taxes due to a calculation error due to the employee, the payroll processor, or the payroll system itself.
 In this case, you would repay the employee for the overage and then reimburse yourself by lowering your tax liability in the next available period to avoid having a negative amount.

 These lines relate to the completion of your 1042-S and 1000 forms.
 This means that all of these forms must be completed before working on this section.
 If you are filing paper forms, you will also have to fill out Form 1042-T.

 Form 1000 is a document used to record the amount of interest paid on bonds that had a tax-free agreement and issued before 1934.
 It is very unlikely that you will have this form if your business is newly created.